AkhilHaroldPeter/Python/Python-Projects/Project2-RockPaper&Scissors/Readme.md

 This project relies on the following Python packages:

 - `text2art`:It is a tool utilized for transforming text into ASCII art.
-If the package is not already installed, you can install it by executing the following command: pip install text2art.
+If the package is not already installed, you can install it by executing the following command: `pip install text2art`
 - `random`: random module is in the python standard library.
 Used to give random choice from a given list of options.